eskridgerue/zarf-package-software-factory/doc/sso.md

    1. Specify your license key -- If you have one apply it.
 If not, click "generate a Jira trial license" to generate one

-   1. Set up administrator account -- Use your own information
+   1. Set up administrator account -- Use your own information, but make the username `root`.
+Keep the password that you set.
+You'll need to use it to do administrative stuff.

    1. Set up email notifications -- Choose "Later", unless you have your own SMTP server that you can use that is external to the kubernetes cluster